SystemRDL/PeakRDL-regblock/docs/udps/read_buffering.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^
 Perhaps you have a group of registers that monitor some rapidly-changing state within your design.
-Using the ``rbuffer_trigger`` property, you can define which reagister read operation triggers the buffered registers' values to be latched.
+Using the ``rbuffer_trigger`` property, you can define which register read operation triggers the buffered registers' values to be latched.

 .. code-block:: systemrdl
     :emphasize-lines: 11-14